Tajik language: Writing system

-In Tajikistan and other countries of the former Soviet Union, Tajik Persian is currently written in the Cyrillic script, although it was written in the Latin script beginning in 1928 and the Arabic alphabet prior to 1928.
+In Tajikistan and other countries of the former Soviet Union, Tajik Persian is currently written in the Cyrillic script, although it was written in the Latin script from 1928 and in the Arabic alphabet prior to 1928.
 In the Tajik Soviet Socialist Republic, the use of the Latin script was later replaced in 1939 by the Cyrillic script.
-The Tajik alphabet added six additional letters to the Cyrillic script inventory and these additional letters are distinguished in the Tajik orthography by the use of diacritics.
+The Tajik alphabet added six additional letters to the Cyrillic script inventory, and these additional letters are distinguished in Tajik orthography by the use of diacritics.

 History

-According to many scholars, the New Persian language (which subsequently evolved into the Persian forms spoken in Iran, Afghanistan and Tajikistan) developed in Transoxiana and Khorasan, in what are today parts of Afghanistan, Iran, Uzbekistan and Tajikistan.
-While the New Persian language was descended primarily from Middle Persian, it also incorporated substantial elements of other Iranian languages of ancient Central Asia, such as Sogdian.
+According to many scholars, the New Persian language (which subsequently evolved into the Persian forms spoken in Iran, Afghanistan, and Tajikistan) developed in Transoxiana and Khorasan, in what are today parts of Afghanistan, Iran, Uzbekistan, and Tajikistan.
+While New Persian was descended primarily from Middle Persian, it also incorporated substantial elements of other Iranian languages of ancient Central Asia, such as Sogdian.

-Following the Islamic conquest of Iran and most of Central Asia in the 8th century AD, Arabic for a time became the court language and Persian and other Iranian languages were relegated to the private sphere.
-In the 9th century AD, following the rise of the Samanids, whose state was centered around the cities of Bukhoro (Buxoro), Samarqand and Herat and covered much of Uzbekistan, Tajikistan, Afghanistan and northeastern Iran, New Persian emerged as the court language and swiftly displaced Arabic.
+Following the Islamic conquest of Iran and most of Central Asia in the 8th century AD, Arabic for a time became the court language, and Persian and other Iranian languages were relegated to the private sphere.
+In the 9th century AD, following the rise of the Samanids, whose state was centred around the cities of Bukhara (Buxoro), Samarqand, and Herat and covered much of Uzbekistan, Tajikistan, Afghanistan, and north-eastern Iran, New Persian emerged as the court language and swiftly displaced Arabic.

 New Persian became the lingua franca of Central Asia for centuries, although it eventually lost ground to the Chaghatai language in much of its former domains as a growing number of Turkic tribes moved into the region from the east.
 Since the 16th century AD, Tajik has come under increasing pressure from neighbouring Turkic languages.
 Once spoken in areas of Turkmenistan, such as Merv, Tajik is today virtually non-existent in that country.
-Uzbek has also largely replaced Tajik in most areas of modern Uzbekistan – the Russian Empire in particular implemented Turkification among Tajiks in Ferghana and Samarqand, replacing the dominant language in those areas with Uzbek.
-Nevertheless, Tajik persisted in pockets, notably in Samarqand, Bukhoro and Surxondaryo Region, as well as in much of what is today Tajikistan.
+Uzbek has also largely replaced Tajik in most areas of modern Uzbekistan—the Russian Empire in particular implemented Turkification among Tajiks in Ferghana and Samarqand, replacing the dominant language in those areas with Uzbek.
+Nevertheless, Tajik persisted in pockets, notably in Samarqand, Bukhara, and Surxondaryo Region, as well as in much of what is today Tajikistan.